nzfeng/points-as-tori/README.md

 Project page with paper, videos, and blog-style explanations: [link](https://nzfeng.github.io/research/PointsAsTori/index.html)

-**There's room for contribution** (see "[Areas of improvement](#areas-of-improvement)" and "[Repository TODOs](#repository-todos)").
+**There's room for contribution**; see "[Areas of improvement](#areas-of-improvement)" and "[Repository TODOs](#repository-todos)".
+These sections are also good for getting an idea of the limitations of this method.
 If you have a feature or improvement in mind, or if parts of the repository buggy or poorly explained, leave an issue and/or PR on GitHub.

 ## Usage for signed distance